How is hepatitis B diagnosed?

 Liver Function Test

-The liver function test (LFT) is a blood test that is used to detect abnormal levels of specific enzyme production in the liver.
-Liver inflammation caused by the hepatitis B virus causes some liver cells to die and release enzymes.
+The liver function test (LFT) is a blood test that is used to detect levels of a specific chemicals produced in the liver.
+Inflammation in the liver caused by the hepatitis B virus can cause some liver cells to die and release chemicals, knowledge as enzymes.
 These enzymes are often very specific to certain viruses or conditions.
-One of the signs that infection with the hepatitis B virus is resulting in inflammation of the liver is a raised level of ALT (alanine aminotransferase) in the blood.
-For people who have chronic hepatitis B, ALT is the most commonly monitored enzyme in liver function tests.
+One of the signs of inflammation of the liver is a raised level of ALT (alanine aminotransferase) in the blood.
+For people who have chronic hepatitis B, ALT is the most monitored enzyme in liver function tests.

 Fibroscan

-Fibroscan is a non-invasive test that is used to check the severity of liver damage caused by diseases affecting the liver.
-It is a special type of ultrasound that measures the level of liver stiffness, which indicates the level of scarring (damage or fibrosis).
+Fibroscan is a non-invasive test that is used to check the severity of liver damage caused by diseases affecting the liver, including hepatitis B. It’s a special type of ultrasound that measures the level of liver stiffness, which indicates the level of damage (scarring or fibrosis).

-The procedure is quick and takes about 10-15 minutes.
-This test is useful in guiding the clinician to identify the current degree of liver damage, monitor diseases progression and guide treatment options for the patient.
+The test takes about 10-15 minutes.
+Fibroscan will show the doctor the current degree of liver damage, help them monitor the progression of liver disease and help them know the best treatment for the patient.

-Although the scan is good at picking up on severe liver damage and cirrhosis, sometimes a liver biopsy can be still required to assess the level of liver damage and progression.
-Your doctor will determine what test is right for you.
+Although the scan is good at picking up on severe liver damage and cirrhosis, sometimes a liver biopsy may be needed to assess the level of liver damage and progression.
+Your doctor will tell you what test is right for you.

 Ultrasound

-An abdominal ultrasound is a quick and painless procedure that can be used to detect abnormalities in the liver, such as cancer.
+An abdominal ultrasound is a quick and painless procedure used to check for abnormalities in the liver, including cancer.

-Some people with chronic hepatitis B require regular (6 monthly) liver ultrasounds because they have been assessed as having a high risk of developing serious liver disease.
+Some people with chronic hepatitis B require regular (six-monthly) liver ultrasounds because they have been assessed as having a high risk of developing serious liver disease.

-While it may make you anxious to have regular abdominal ultrasounds, it is an important way to monitor the health of your liver, and pick up any problems early, so they can be treated effectively.
+While it may make you anxious to have regular abdominal ultrasounds, it’s an important way to monitor the health of your liver, and pick up any problems early, so they can be treated effectively.

 Liver biopsy

 Your specialist may have specific reasons for recommending that you have a liver biopsy.
 While it is generally considered a safe procedure, there is always the risk of bleeding or other more serious complications.
-Most people with hepatitis B will not need a liver biopsy.
+If you’re worried, talk to your doctor.

-Many people with hepatitis B have no signs of illness and do not realise they have the virus in their body.
-You should get a test if you think you have been in a situation where you could have been exposed, or if you:
+Many people with hepatitis B have no signs of illness and don’t know they have the virus in their body.
+You should get a hepatitis B test if you think you may have been exposed.
+You should also be tested if you:

-- Have migrated to Australia from a country/region where hep B is very common (particularly migrants from endemic areas, such as Africa, the Asia and Pacific regions and the Middle East).
+- have migrated to Australia from a country/region where hepatitis B is very common (particularly migrants from endemic areas, such as Africa, the Asia and Pacific regions and the Middle East)

-- Are an Aboriginal or a Torres Strait Islander person, as hep B is more common in your communities.
+- are an Aboriginal or a Torres Strait Islander person, as hepatitis B is more common in your communities

 You can ask your doctor about having a blood test for hepatitis B. You can also visit a community health centre or a sexual health clinic for further information.